Millwright, Pre-Employment Certificate

 - fit bearings, align gears and shafts, attach motors, and connect couplings and belts (often to within a fraction of a millimeter tolerance)

-- align and test equipment, and make any necessary adjustments
+- align, test and make necessary adjustments to equipment

 - perform predictive and operational maintenance using procedures such as vibration analysis, and repair or replace defective parts when necessary